phatak-dev/blog/_posts/2017-02-23-scaling-spark-with-kubernetes-part-4.md

 </body>
 </html>

-{% end highlight %}
+{% endhighlight %}

-Now we have succesfully connected our service and used our pod.
+Now we have successfully connected our service and used our pod.

 Service layer of the kubernetes may look little complicated.
 It is.
 It's built for varieties of use cases.
 So it has multiple layer of redirection.
 We will explore more about this abstraction in upcoming posts.